OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOTSPOT.md

 <!--
   TODO: make sure it is not redundant with the `HintsAndTips.md at the root of this repo -->

+The way to setup a HotSpot or an Ad-Hoc network keeps changing as the OS versions change.
+This document may vary as well with time...

 Also see [this document](../../../HintsAndTips.md#ad-hoc--hotspot-networking).

 ### Other options...